foxfire667/ChartingHub/README.md

 ### Basic editor setup guides

-This sub-section is dedicated to guides and/or pages explaining how to control or use specific editors.
+This sub-section is dedicated to guides explaining how to control or use specific editors.

 **OFFICIAL**